-According to Article 10 of "Regulations Regarding Study and Counseling Assistance for Overseas Chinese Students in Taiwan," in the year of graduate, overseas compatriot students studying in Taiwan at an educational institution at junior high school level or higher in accordance with the provisions of Article 6 or the previous article will be given preferential treatment when they are entering the next level of their education that year, in accordance with the provisions below.
+According to Article 10 of "Regulations Regarding Study and Counseling Assistance for Overseas Chinese Students in Taiwan," overseas compatriot students studying in Taiwan at junior high school level or higher in accordance with the provisions of Article 6 or 9 shall be given preferential treatment in the following ways when they take entrance exams for the next level of their education in their graduation year.
 The admission quota for these students is in addition to and does not affect the admission quotas already approved for the respective educational institutions, departments, or sections by the competent education administrative authority at each level:

 a.
 Students applying for non exam-based admission shall have 25% added to their total accumulated score to be used for over-quota comparison and ranking procedures.

 b.
 Students applying for admission through a selection procedure shall have 25% added to their score.

 2. Four-year or two-year programs at an institute of technology or two-year programs at junior colleges: